GenAI-Gurus/phronesis/system-tests/README.md

   - Mobile Safari (iPhone 15 Pro)
 - **Video and screenshots are recorded for every test** and available in the Playwright HTML report.
 - **No local server is needed.**
+- **Note:** The frontend is currently running React 18 due to compatibility requirements with UI libraries and CI.
+- **The /chat route is required for chat system tests.**
 - To view the latest report after a run:
   ```bash
   npx playwright show-report